 - Seek information that’s presented thoughtfully and respectfully.
 Be wary of extremes such as, “Just trust birth and don’t let anyone touch you” or the opposite, “I’m the captain of this ship and I’ll tell you what to do.”

 - Create a birth-plan or list of preferences that builds bridges with your care team.
-(More on that in another post.)
+You can learn more about this in my other article.

 In the Birth Room: